 The problem is the Little Debbie, Little Debbie part.
 A problem you say?
 Yes, because I became momentarily obsessed with Little Debbie snack cakes.
-The problem with that is when I eat too much Little Debbie snack cakes, it saps my energy.
+The problem with that is when I eat too many Little Debbie snack cakes, it saps my energy.
 Realistically speaking, you should only eat one dessert a day — and not buy two or three boxes of snack cakes and some Pabst tall-boys, and then spend the majority of your vacation watching YouTubes and napping in a hotel room (a little hyperbole, but close enough to the truth).

 So, to recap, you can see how my unrestrained mind works: 1) Visit North Carolina, 2) think about visiting Chapel Hill, 3) think about Chapel Hill’s best band SCOTS, 4) think about their song Camel Walk, and its lyrics about Little Debbie snack cakes, 5) go to Walmart to buy a USB cable but leave with Pabst and boxes of snack cakes, and 6) hang out at the hotel — instead of Raleigh or Chapel Hill — because I ate too many snacks.